 Dave Freeman is the Chief Meteorologist of the KSN Storm Tracker 3 Weather Center.
 He can be seen weeknights on KSN News at 5 and 6 and 10 p.m., and of course right here on KSN.com.
 His weathercasts have the Seal of Approval of both the National Weather Association and the American Meteorological Society.
 Dave holds a certificate in Broadcast Meteorology from Mississippi State University, has taken advanced coursework from MSU, and has undergone special training in NEXRAD Doppler Radar.

-Dave is the President-Elect of the National Weather Association, in 2016.
+Dave is honored to serve as the 41st President of the National Weather Association, in 2016.
 As Immediate Past President, he remains on the NWA governing Council, and he also is a member of the Board of Directors of the National Weather Association Foundation, a non-profit organization that provides scholarships and grants to students and teachers in atmospheric science.
-Dave is also the first person ever recognized two times as Broadcaster of the Year by the NWA.
+Dave is also the only person ever recognized two times as Broadcaster of the Year by the NWA.
 His coverage of the Greensburg tornado in May of 2007 was recognized with the NWA 2008 Broadcaster of the Year Award.
 Dave first won the award in 1992.
 As President-Elect, Dave returns to the governing Council of the NWA, where he previously served two terms.
 He has also served as NWA national Broadcast Meteorology Chairman, as Broadcast Seal Chairman, and on a variety of NWA committees.

 Dave’s work on KSN has received a number of other awards.
 Dave and Stephanie Bergmann anchored live coverage of President Bush’s address to the graduates of Greensburg High School, which earned honors from the Kansas Association of Broadcasters for Best Single Topic News Coverage in 2008.
 The KAB also gave top honors to KSN for Special Program for “Greensburg, One Year Later,” which Dave co-anchored.